Approach to Patient Care

 The scientific aspect of medicine is never as challenging as the artistic part.
 Medicine is a form of art, the art of listening and touching.
 Behind each chief complaint is a desire to be understood.
 I encourage patients to share their feelings with me, and I respect their decisions after deliberating each option’s pros and cons.
 In addition, I make an extra effort to examine every patient, even when the diagnosis is obvious.
 As a result, I have made many physical findings that would have otherwise been missed.

 My practice spans from adolescent to geriatric care.
 As an internal medicine physician, I am experienced in managing various chronic medical conditions.
 Two years of extra training as a gynecologist enables me to incorporate women’s health care into my regular practice.
-At the Dwyer clinic, we take pride in providing cardiac consultations and supervising various cardiac studies.

 I have searched—from the East to the West—for something called “self.”